 If you are the victim of a truck accident, you may be unsure how to go about settling your case.
 Calculating Boca Raton truck accident settlements is a difficult task that requires a detailed analysis of the facts.
-Thankfully, our qualified personal injury attorneys are up to the task.
+Thankfully, our qualified Boca Raton truck accident attorneys are up to the task.
 Reach out to the legal team at Kogan & DiSalvo to discuss your case.

 How Comparative Negligence Affects Settlement Values

-The comparative negligence of the injured person is a factor in the settlement amount.
+Florida’s modified comparative negligence standard is a factor in the settlement amount.
 For example, if the insurance company determines that the full value of someone’s case is $100, but the injured person was 50 percent at fault for their injuries, it is likely the insurance company would offer to settle for $50, because they consider that the jury would find that the injured person has fault for their own accident.

 Their attorney would help determine the value of their case and what a reasonable settlement amount would be by reviewing their injuries, medical bills, lost wages, pain and suffering, and comparative negligence.
 Attorneys would also use their years of relevant experience to let a person know the reasonable settlement value of their case based on what a jury typically awards in a similar situation.
 Although each case is unique, a lawyer is able to tell the settlement value of cases based on jury trends and settlements in similar cases.

 Important Considerations When Evaluating a Settlement